block-core/blockcore-wallet/README.md

 The extension is built using V2 of the manifest file format: https://developer.chrome.com/docs/extensions/mv2/

 We should migrate to V3 when possible: https://developer.chrome.com/docs/extensions/mv3/manifest/

+## Developer and Architect notes

+The background service is a long running background service that is "always" active.

+When the UI is triggered, it will send an event to the background with name 'state', which will return the current state as an 'state-changed' event.